ME 333 Introduction to Mechatronics

 - Assignment: Exercises 1-4, 6-8, 10-11, 16-17 of Appendix A.

-- Demonstration: Make a video of your HelloWorld.c program and upload in CANVAS.
+- Demonstration: Make a video of your HelloWorld.c program and upload to CANVAS.

 - Assignment due: L-comp and exercise solutions, and demo video, for the Winter Break assignment by 11am on CANVAS.